 Issuing Authority: Chief Information Security Officer

-The Computer Incident Reporting Procedure provides a series of channels through which incidents can be reported, investigated, tracked, and administratively reviewed to ensure Temple information assets and/or infrastructure are protected.
-The Information Security Department will be the primary responder to incidents.
+The Computer Incident Reporting Procedure provides a series of channels through which incidents can be reported, investigated, tracked, and administratively reviewed to ensure Temple University information assets and/or infrastructure are protected.
+The Office of Information Security will be the primary responder to the incidents.
 Other departments will assist as the need arises.

-* AFTER NOTIFYING THE INFORMATION SECURITY OFFICE, IT IS ESSENTIAL TO FOLLOW THE INSTRUCTIONS OF THE RESPONSE TEAM.
-ALL TECHNOLOGY DEVICES MUST NOT BE USED, TURNED OFF OR ON, OR CHANGED IN ANY MANNER THAT MAY COMPROMISE EVIDENCE.
+* AFTER NOTIFYING THE OFFICE OF INFORMATION SECURITY, IT IS ESSENTIAL TO FOLLOW THE INSTRUCTIONS OF THE RESPONSE TEAM.
+ALL TECHNOLOGY DEVICES MUST NOT BE USED, TURNED OFF OR ON, OR CHANGED IN ANY MANNER THAT MAY COMPROMISE EVIDENCE OR THE INVESTIGATION.